Flyttness/.github/profile/README.md

 ## Welcome to the Flyttness.ai Public GitHub Profile

-Flyttness.ai is a GenAI startup and consulting firm based out of Wellington, New Zealand.
+Flyttness.ai is a GenAI startup based out of Wellington, New Zealand.

 We specialise in all things Generative AI!